Time Value of Money: A Beginner’s Guide

 Payments needed to achieve a future value

 To accomplish this, we can simply divide the 7% interest rate by 12 months to get .58% per month.
 Next we can multiply our 10-year analysis period by 12, since there are 12 months in each year, to get 120 total months.
 Now our N is 120 months, I is .58% per month, our FV is $50,000, and we can solve for a monthly payment PMT amount.
-Now we can simply plug these 4 known components in and solve for the payment PMT needed.
+Now we can simply plug these 4 known components in and solve for the payment PMT needed, which is $288.88 per month.

 3 Basic Types of Discounting Problems